TerrenceHung/CSCD27-F16/labs/07/README.md

 From this TCP stream, can Mallory see:

-- which page Alice has been requested?
+- which page Alice has been requested (HTTP request)?
-- the HTML document returned by the server?
+- the HTML document returned by the server (HTTP response)?

 ## Generating HTTPs traffic

-How could Mallory eavesdrop HTTPS communication this time:
+*As Alice*, initiate an HTTPS communication:

 ```shell
 vagrant@alice:~$ curl http://mathlab.utsc.utoronto.ca/
 ```

-When the attack succeeds, can Mallory see:
+While eavesdropping on this TCP stream, can Mallory see:

-- which page Alice has been requested?
+- which web page Alice has been requested?
 - the HTML document returned by the server?